shopsys/shopsys/docs/project/start-building-your-application.md

 ### How to set default currency permanently

 You can adjust the demo data to match your project.
-This takes a bit more effort but once you adjust demo data, the change will be applied every time application is rebuilded.
+This takes a bit more effort, but once you adjust demo data, the change will be applied every time the application is rebuilt.

 #### How to set administration default currency